The Journey So Far

-Betsey Downing, Ph.D., has been a yoga practitioner since 1972 and a meditator since 1974.
+Betsey Downing, Ph.D., has been a yoga practitioner and meditator for over 45 years.
 Her teaching is a synergy of her core practices of meditation, pranayama, and asana.
 It is informed by decades of study of yoga and philosophical texts, writing, reflection, and personal growth work.
-Betsey’s teaching comes from a deep well of wisdom and practical knowledge, developed over her more than 40 years of yoga.
+Her teaching comes from a deep well of wisdom and practical knowledge, developed from these practices.

-Betsey is also a Volunteer Climate Leader through the Climate Reality Project, has lobbied Congress for a fee on carbon through the Citizens Climate Lobby, and works with the local chapter of 350.org.
-Her passion now is to offer workshops through the lens of our shared humanity and our connection to the sacred.
+Betsey was also a Volunteer Climate Leader through the Climate Reality Project, has lobbied Congress for a fee on carbon through the Citizens Climate Lobby, and worked with the local chapter of 350.org.
+She also participated in local Extinction Rebellion actions.
 Betsey’s intention is to help facilitate an awakening to the unprecedented climate emergency we’re in, and the imperative of a WW II-type climate mobilization to avert the worst of possible scenarios for our future.

-After obtaining a masters degree in Urban Education (Simmons College, Boston, 1972) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
+After obtaining a masters degree in Urban Education (Simmons College, Boston) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
 She also tutored in an after-school program through The Bridge in Dorchester, MA.

 Betsey holds a Ph.D. in Sport Psychology from the University of Virginia.
 She taught at the Federal Executive Center in Charlottesville, VA, and directed the Wellness Program there.